JeanArce/development-platforms/src/content/docs/devtools/Fork/fork-case-study.md

 - **Contributing to Open Source**: -  Forking is instrumental in contributing to open-source projects.
 It enables developers to make changes to their forked copy, test them, and then submit pull requests to the original repository for review and potential inclusion in the main project.

-- **Maintaining Customizations**: -  Organizations often fork repositories to maintain custom versions of software tailored to their specific needs.
-By forking, they can apply their modifications while still having the option to pull in updates from the upstream repository.

 - **Experimentation and Testing**: - Forking provides a safe environment for experimentation and testing.
 Developers can create forks to try out new features, explore alternative approaches, or conduct experiments without affecting the stability of the main project.

 - **Addressing Disagreements**: - In collaborative projects where there are disagreements about the direction or implementation of changes, forking can provide a way for dissenting parties to pursue their vision independently without impeding progress in the main project.